 - Keep your knees straight.
 Your hips should not be touching the ground.

 - Hold this position for 30 seconds.
-Once you get comfortable, you may hold this for 1-2 minutes.
+Once you get comfortable, you may hold this for one to two minutes.

-While in this position you may also lift the leg placed on top and bring it back again.
-This makes the exercise more effective.
-In that case, it works not only for your abs but also for the thighs and hips.
+While you are in this position, you may also lift the leg on the top and bring it down again.
+This makes the exercise more effective – it works not only your abs, but also your thighs and hips.

 Stomach vacuum exercises are low-impact exercises that place greater emphasis on breathing instead of increasing your heart rate.